mutlusun/beamertheme-uds/README.md

 Installation
 ------------------------------------------------------------------------------

-Simply copy the files into your `texmf/tex/latex` folder.
-The location of these folders may vary depending on operating system and tex distribution.
+Installation is done by coping the files from this repository into the `texmf/tex/latex` folder.
+The location of these folders may vary depending on operating system and tex distribution. `make install` will do this for you.
-Even simpler: place the files into your latex working directory.
+Another possibility is to place the files into your latex working directory.

 The template can be used by `pdflatex`, `xetex` or `lualatex`.